M-traces in (non-unimodular) pivotal categories: Introduction

 \subsection{Related work}

-While working on this paper we learned A.\ Fontalvo Orozco and A.~M.\ Gainutdinov were defining a notion of module trace which is related to our m-traces, see \cite{FOG}.
-However, they use different techniques and their work generalizes the relation between the theory of integrals in a Hopf algebra $H$ with the modified trace on the projective ideal $\Proj (H\text{-}\operatorname{Mod})$ as established in \cite{BBGa} in the unimodular case.
+While working on this paper we learned A.\ Fontalvo Orozco and A.~M.\ Gainutdinov were also defining a similar notion of m-traces with different techniques, see \cite{FOG}.
+Their work generalizes the relation between the theory of integrals for a Hopf algebra, $H$, with the m-trace on the projective ideal $\Proj (H\text{-}\operatorname{mod})$ as established in \cite{BBGa} in the unimodular case.

 Shimizu recently introduced the notion of integrals for finite tensor categories \cite{Shim1,Shim2}.
 It would be interesting to generalize the results of \cite{BBGa} and Orozco-Gainutdinov to the categorical setting by relating the m-traces introduced here to the integrals of Shimizu.